openstack/governance/resolutions/20131106-ceilometer-and-heat-official-names.rst

   4.1(b)

   [..]
-  The “OpenStack Project” shall consist of a “Core OpenStack Project,” library projects, gating projects and supporting projects. .
+  The "OpenStack Project" shall consist of a "Core OpenStack Project," library projects, gating projects and supporting projects. .
 The Core OpenStack Project means the software modules which are part of an integrated release and for which an OpenStack trademark may be